 We welcome all patients, whether they are ‘walk in’, referred to us by their GP, or arrive via ambulance.
 Our wait time to see a doctor is visible both on the Cabrini website and in our waiting area, and is updated every few minutes.

 Our follow-up phone call program after each patient is discharged from the ED reflects our dedication to providing high-quality care and enhancing the patient experience.

 Your total emergency account will vary depending upon the treatment(s) you receive on the day.
 The emergency attendance fee is a fixed out-of-pocket cost and applies to all patients including Medicare card and private health insurance holders.
-Unfortunately, this fee is not covered by the government or health funds.
 This fee is necessary for us to be able to offer a high-quality emergency service to the community.
 If you require pathology or medical imaging services, some out-of-pocket charges may apply in addition to the emergency attendance fee.

 The below fee estimates are for eligible Medicare-card holders.